+Policies 6.4.2,

-The number of loading spaces needed for any building in the Business Zone shall be as follows:
+6.4.3The number of loading spaces needed for any building in the Business

-Floor area Loading spaces required

-Between 100m 2 and 1000 m 2 1 space

-Between 1001m 2 and 2000m 2 2 spaces

-More than 2000m 2 2 spaces or 4 spaces if the building is used as a retail store

-Notes
+Zone shall be as follows:

-- Every loading space requires a manoeuvring space for ingress and egress.
-The extent of the manoeuvring space is to be in accordance with the Code of Practice for Civil Engineering Works. - Loading areas must be kept clear and must be available at all times for vehicles used in association with the building during which time the building is being used for the activity to which the car parking and loading spaces relate. - Direct access to each loading space may be allowed from any vested service lane.
+Floor area Loading spaces required Between $100m^2$ and $1000\ m^2$ 1 space Between $1001m^2$ and $2000m^2$ 2 spaces More than 2000m 2 2 spaces or 4 spaces if the building is used as a retail store Notes egress.
+The extent of Every loading space requires a manoeuvring space for ingress and egress.
+The extent of the manoeuvring space is to be in accordance with the Code of Practice for Civil Engineering Works.
+Loading areas must be kept clear and must be available at all times for vehicles used in association with the building during which time the building is being used for the activity to which the car parking and loading spaces relate. • Direct access to each loa vested service lane. ading space may be allowed from any